marciofrayze/rackstep/README.md

 RackStep is developed and tested with Ruby 2.2.3.
 The only hard dependency is Rack itself, but there are a few others recommended gem dependancies:
 - unicorn: fast rack-compatible server that can be used for production.
-- simplecov: a simple way to generate statistics about you unit tests coverage.
+- simplecov: a simple way to generate statistics about your unit tests coverage.

 ## How to